3. Put the order on hold and confirm it

 Order cannot be found (404)

-Order has already been confirmed with seQura (409)
+Order already confirmed with seQura (409)

 Temporary server problem (5xx)